LedgerProject/home/teams/DISEMIN.md

 - The web frontend application is running here: [http://agro.exm.gr](http://agro.exm.gr)

-- The Android app is currently distributed using Firebase Distribution and can be downloaded [here](https://appdistribution.firebase.dev/i/eb2c04a656c76602).
+- You can find binary apk files of the Android app on the repo's [releases page](https://github.com/exmgr/disemin-android/releases).
+You can also subscribe to Firebase distribution [here](https://appdistribution.firebase.dev/i/eb2c04a656c76602) in order to receive future app updates.
 The demo credentials for logging in the android app (or the IoT platform) are:

 ```
 username = demo@exm.gr